khulnasoft/integrations-core/squid/README.md

 ## Overview

-This check monitors [Squid][1] metrics from the Cache Manager through the Datadog Agent.
+This check monitors [Squid][1] metrics from the Cache Manager through the Khulnasoft Agent.

 ## Setup

 ### Installation

-The Agent's Squid check is included in the [Datadog Agent][2] package.
+The Agent's Squid check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your Squid server.

 ### Configuration